techsamagan/Study_AI/README.md

 - Access tokens expire in 15 minutes
 - Refresh tokens expire in 7 days
 - Tokens are stored in localStorage

-## 💳 Stripe Integration

-For Pro plan subscriptions, set up Stripe:

-1. Create a Stripe account
-2. Get API keys from Stripe Dashboard
-3. Create a product and price for Pro plan
-4. Set up webhook endpoint
-5. Add keys to `backend/.env`

-See `backend/STRIPE_SETUP.md` for detailed instructions.

 ## 👨‍💼 Admin Access